-Finances seem to be on the tip of everyone’s tongue lately, but the one subject that should be addressed, seems to be taboo!
-Years ago, it was uncouth to ask a person about their personal finances, including how much they paid for an item, but as of late- people seem to have lost all sensibility when it comes to basic money etiquette.
+Finances seem to be on the tip of everyone’s tongue lately, but it’s one (often taboo!) subject you should address!
+Years ago, it was uncouth to ask a person about their personal finances, including how much they paid for an item.
+Still, as of late- people seem to have lost all sensibility when it comes to basic money etiquette.

-The Issue: You recently purchased a big ticket item, such as a home, a car, tv, etc and your nosy friend inquires as to exactly how much you spent on it, and quite frankly, you don’t feel that it’s any of her business.
+The Issue: You recently purchased a big-ticket item, such as a home, a car, tv, etc. and your nosy friend inquires as to exactly how much you spent on it, and quite frankly, you don’t feel that it’s any of her business.

-Our Take: You should definitely say something, but don’t jump to conclusions!
-Her latest accessory may have been a belated birthday gift, or a contest win, etc. Don’t naturally assume that she purchased the item on her own while owing you.
-Handle her gently and say, “Our friendship means alot to me and I don’t want anything to come between us, but you’re a bit late on your loan payment to me and now you have this lovely _____.
+Our Take: You should say something, but don’t jump to conclusions!
+Her latest accessory may have been a belated birthday gift, or contest win, etc. Don’t naturally assume that she purchased the item on her own while owing you.
+Handle her gently and say, “Our friendship means a lot to me, and I don’t want anything to come between us, but you’re a bit late on your loan payment to me, and now you have this lovely _____.
 I’d really like to talk about it with you.”

 If your friend experienced a bender, this might be enough to get her back on track.
-If not, and she becomes defensive, congratulations my friend, you just learned the number one reason why you should never lend money to friends.
+If not, and she becomes defensive, congratulations, my friend, you just learned the number one reason why you should never lend money to friends.

 If you feel strongly compelled to lend money to friends or family, put everything in writing- the amount lent, the terms or repayment, interest, if applicable.

 Issue: A good friend asks you to join them for dinner or an event that’s not within your current budget range, but you don’t want to tell them you’re too broke to go!

-Our Take: We all have friends or family that are a bit wealthier, perhaps their kids are grown and yours are still at home, maybe you’ve recently been laid off from work.
-Regardless, if the meal or event isn’t within your budget, simply suggest meeting for lunch instead, which is considerably less expensive, or if that too isn’t within your reach, be honest with your friend.
+Our Take: We all have friends or family that are a bit wealthier, perhaps their kids are grown, and yours are still at home, maybe you’ve recently been laid off from work.
+Regardless, if the meal or event isn’t within your budget, suggest meeting for lunch instead, which is considerably less expensive, or if that too isn’t within your reach, be honest with your friend.

-Issue: A collection basket is being passed around the office for a gift for a co-worker.
-Perhaps you just recently started and don’t know the person well, perhaps you aren’t even friendly with her, are you obliged to contribute anyway?
+Issue: A collection basket passed around the office for a gift for a co-worker.
+Perhaps you just recently started and don’t know the person well; maybe you aren’t even friendly with her, are you obliged to contribute anyway?

 It’s a Gift- contribute what you can, if you’d like to.
 Some office celebrations occur so frequently that they become burdensome.
-As a real estate broker, our office frequently passed around the collection plate.
+As a real estate broker, our office often passed around the collection plate.
 People seem to forget that you go to work to GET a paycheck each week, not to have help in spending it.

-Next: Generous Friend, yet Lousy Tipper
+Generous Friend- Lousy Tipper

-With that in mind, if a friend has generously invited you out to lunch or dinner and covered the check, you could politely say, “I really enjoyed this lunch together, and I thought the service here was wonderful.
-Would you mind if I left her a little something extra?”, or you could just slip a few dollars under your plate without your friends knowledge to avoid appearing ungrateful, or worse, as a judgmental guest.
+With that in mind, if a friend has generously invited you out to lunch or dinner and covered the check, you could politely say, “I enjoyed this lunch together, and I thought the service here was wonderful.
+Would you mind if I left her a little something extra?” or you could quietly slip a few dollars under your plate without your friends’ knowledge to avoid appearing ungrateful, or worse, as a judgmental guest.